 This timetable information is also listed in your SOLS under Timetable > Subject Timetable, for subjects you’ve enrolled in.

 TIP: Mockup a draft timetable so you know what tutorials you could enrol in (there's likely to be a few options), and which ones are out of the question because of other classes that are already set (like your lectures).

-Opening dates and times vary for each Faculty and subject, but they normally open 1 - 3 weeks before the session starts.
+Opening dates and times vary for each Faculty and subject, but they normally open up to 5 weeks before the session starts.
 To determine your subject opening times, please select your Faculty from the list below.
 This information is usually updated a few weeks before session starts.

 Securing tutorial times can be very competitive.
 Make sure you are at a computer at the exact time enrolments open to increase your chances of securing your preferred times.
 Once tutorial enrolments open, they will be available to select under Enrolment > Tutorial Enrolment in SOLS.
 Each subject will detail what tutorials you need to enrol in (e.g. a workshop and a tutorial) and you can follow the prompts from there.